Detroit Three urge 30-year tariff phase-out on Japan cars

 A U.S. government panel led by the Trade Representative’s Office held a hearing on Tuesday to get advice from business, labor and other groups on negotiating objectives for Japan.

-Blunt’s group, which represents Ford Motor Co (F.N), General Motors Co (GM.N) and Chrysler Group FIA.MI, lobbied hard to keep Tokyo out of the talks, saying it did not believe U.S. negotiators would be able to tear down a number of “non-tariff barriers” that Detroit-based automakers blame for their low sales in Japan.
+Blunt’s group, which represents Ford Motor Co, General Motors Co and Chrysler Group, lobbied hard to keep Tokyo out of the talks, saying it did not believe U.S. negotiators would be able to tear down a number of “non-tariff barriers” that Detroit-based automakers blame for their low sales in Japan.

 Now that Japan is part of the negotiations, the group is trying to hold on to the current 2.5 percent tariff on Japanese cars and the 25 percent tariff on Japanese trucks for as long as it can.
 It also is insisting the U.S. government address concerns about Japan’s currency practice in the pact.